diskoverdata/diskover-docs/source_files/user_basic_search_manual_queries.md

 #### Examples to Find Recent Files

-Here are a few helpful queries for looking for the **latest indexed files** for example.
-Variables can easily be adjusted to your needs:

-Here are a few helpful queries for finding the **latest indexed files**.
+Here are a few examples for finding **files with recent activity**.

 | 🔎 QUERY | ✅ RESULT |
 | --- | --- |